fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 There _are_ some exceptions to this.

 * Standard installations of F# tools on Linux and Mac on  Mono also install the latest FSharp.Core into the GAC.
-THey also add machine-wide binding redirects for that component.
-That means that, for those machines, the latest innstalled FSharp.Core will be used by applications.
+They also add machine-wide binding redirects for that component.
+That means that, for those machines, the latest installed FSharp.Core will be used by applications.

 * Some installations of F# on Windows Visual Studio do install FSharp.Core into the GAC.